-The Netflix Path In 'Black Mirror: Bandersnatch' Is The Funniest Thing The Series Has Ever Done
+The Netflix Story In 'Black Mirror: Bandersnatch' Is So Meta, It's Bonkers

 Spoilers ahead for Black Mirror: Bandersnatch.
 An anthology series like Black Mirror can shift between its tone and genre from episode to episode, but despite having told over a dozen individual stories over four seasons, it's hard to describe any single episode of Black Mirror as funny.
 There are episodes that are more amusing then others, but the show never quite goes for gut-busting laughter, until Bandersnatch.
 The interactive film isn't always hilarious — in fact things get pretty tense and bloody in most endings — but the Netflix storyline in Bandersnatch marks the single funniest moment of Black Mirror's run so far, and could mean that there will be more absurdly hilarious episodes are on the way.
 And it's actually sort of pivotal to some of the movie's endings.